- About this Annual Review

 AFCA has a broad range of external stakeholders.
 They range from those who use our service to those who are interested in AFCA’s broader role in informing reform and improving industry practice.

-We work in a proactive manner with financial firms to share insights and information that can help raise standards in the industry and improve practices.
+We work in a proactive manner with financial firms, industry and government to share insights and information that can help raise standards in the industry and improve practices.

 AFCA also regularly engages with consumer advocates, including financial counsellors, community lawyers and financial capability workers.